Code-Institute-Submissions/McHugh1894-Milestone-Project-4/README.md

 ### Content:

-- All content on the site was either taken from the Boutique Ado project, fitnessireland, or written by the developer.
+- All content on the site was either taken from the Boutique Ado project, McSport, ASOS or written by the developer.

 ## Acknowledgements: